Stochastic Gradient Descent for Nonparametric Additive Regression: Main Results

 \section{Main Results}

 In this section, we provide theoretical guarantees for F-SGD \eqref{update:l2loss}.
 In Section \ref{subsec:additive}, we establish an oracle inequality when $f \in \mathcal{F}_p$ and recover the minimax optimal rate when $f \in \mathcal{W}_p$.
-Finally, in Section \ref{subsec:univariate}, we compare F-SGD with extant methods and elucidate its advantages.
+We also derive polynomial convergence rates when the input density is not bounded away from zero.
+In Section \ref{subsec:univariate}, we compare F-SGD with extant methods and elucidate its advantages.